-> Most likely, you will need a new network of business associates and mentors in order get up and running.
+Most likely, you’ll need a new network of business associates and mentors in order to get up and running.
 Buy a domain name for your business and then create a landing page or website to establish your business’ online presence.
-You can do this for under $20 and with little to NO coding skills.
+You can do this for under $40 and with little to NO coding skills.

-> 4. Set Measurable Goals
+4. Set Measurable Goals

 It will be impossible to grow your business if you don’t have goals.
 Your goals should not be lofty in nature but both short-term and specific.
 Perhaps you want to complete your website within the next 60 days.
 Or be able to comfortably navigate 3 facebook groups to promote your venture over the next 2 weeks.
 Give yourself grace too.
 If you don’t meet your deadline, don’t throw in the towel.
 Take a break, refocus and come back to it.
 The world will not end if you don’t meet your goals, in fact, it may help you realize that working on your time management first should be your first priority.

 Your friends might not understand your reasons, so keep them in the loop.
 Share your successes, your plans for the future, and ask for advice when you need it.
 Once they see your focus and passion, they can help spread the word and encourage you.
 You might even light a fire in them to try their hand at something new!